 I use OBS to broadcast my streams.
 It's free and open source.

-I use Pretzel premium to play music whilst I'm live streaming to avoid DMCA issues.
+I use Pretzel to play music whilst I'm live streaming to avoid DMCA issues.
 It comes with a great selection of music, Twitch chat integration, and can be optimised for YouTube and Twitch.

 I use this to hold my Elgato Wave 1 USB mic, which is held by an Elgato shock mount.
 This has been a great addition to my studio, allowing for precise positioning of the microphone whilst I stream, and freeing up space on my desk whilst I'm not streaming.